 Medical assistants once learned on the job, but as health care becomes more complex, hiring candidates with both training and certification has become the new norm.

-The good news is that in as little as 7½ months, students can not only be work-ready, but they’ll also have the training necessary to sit for various certification exams.
+The good news is that in as little as 7½ months, students can not only be work-ready, but they’ll also have the training necessary to sit for various certification tests.

 Experienced medical assistants could possibly seek select credentials based on experience alone, but there is no better preparation for today’s tests than a vocational school diploma.